-Director of studies, course leader and course administrator
+Roles of director of studies, course leader and course administrator

-- Director of studies: - Long-term development and planning of the educational offering, cases of cheating and resolution of disputes, introduction of new teachers. - Course leader (block co-ordinator) - Scheduling, planning and implementation of courses, course information, student contact, examination and grading. - Course administrator - Study documentation, educational and course information (Selma, student portal), administration of current and prospective courses.
+- Director of studies: - Strategy, development and planning of the educational offering, cases of cheating and resolution of disputes, introduction of new teachers. - Course leader (block co-ordinator) - Scheduling, planning and implementation of courses, course information, student contact, examination and grading. - Course administrator - Study documentation, educational and course information (Selma, student portal), administration of current and prospective courses.